sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Distribute a player card to each player and ask them to write down the names you just came up with.

+Whenever you need to invent names, try asking the players these kinds of questions - start with an unrelated topic like "What's something you buy at a grocery store?", "What's my mother's favourite TV show?".

-Instruct the players to fill out the stat boxes like so:
+Next, instruct the players to fill out the stat boxes like so:

  * Both characters have 1 Int (Anchor)
  * The female protagonist has 3 Dex (Crescent) and 2 Str (Bulb)